-Five castles by the sea
+A royal day out: Five spectacular castles by the sea

 With spectacular views out to sea, this impressive coastal fortress has defended Cornwall since the Tudor times, playing a major role in two World Wars.
-At Pendennis you can experience the sights and sounds of battle, tune in to the daily firing of a historic gun, or meet costumed characters from the castle’s colourful history.
+At Pendennis you can experience the sights and sounds of battle, tune in to the daily firing of a historic gun, or meet costumed characters from the castle’s eclectic history.

 This charming castle come lavish family home is set in the beautiful surroundings of a deer park, with spectacular grounds, delightful Victorian, American and rose gardens with a gothic-style summerhouse, and a range of events year-round for the whole family to enjoy.
 Wander its many gardens, marvel at its elegant interiors or take a long walk on the land with your pooch as this castle is dog-friendly – there’s plenty to keep you entertained at the family run fortress.

 - East Sussex

 Full disclosure – you can’t quite see the sea from this ancient Norman fortress, but Lewes Castle offers sensational panoramic views of the Sussex countryside, accompanied by a fascinating archaeological collection at the Barbican House Museum of Roman pottery, Saxon weaponry and medieval jewellery.
 With events and exhibitions running year-round, there’s plenty to keep you occupied on a historical day out in East Sussex, just a short drive from the coast.

 A few miles from the Angus coastline, Dunninald Castle and Gardens is a gorgeous Gothic Revival castle – highlights include collections of furniture, paintings, photographs and even needle and plasterwork.
 Plus, you can go on a range of walks littered with wildflowers as snowdrops take over the grounds in spring, with bluebells taking their place in May.